bserge13/blake-sergesketter-DocMe360/README.md

 First you will want to insure you have Python installed locally on your personal machine.
 If you need any guidance you can click [here](https://www.python.org/downloads/) for support

-Next, upon openning the project we'll want to install the neccessary dependencies in the requirements.txt file by running the command pip install -r requirements.txt
+Next, upon opening the project we'll want to install the necessary dependencies in the requirements.txt file by running the command pip install -r requirements.txt

 Once requirements are installed, to test the endpoints you can use the VS Code extension, Thunder Client, to see and test the functionality of the endpoints